Brian Won

 About

-My focus is on inference optimization to large-scale ML infrastructure with with strong interest in understanding how technical performance impacts AI system reliability and user experience.
+My focus is on inference optimization to large-scale ML infrastructure with strong interest in understanding how technical performance impacts AI system reliability and user experience.

 Technical Skills